Second round of invitations

-If you’re invited to apply to sponsor your parents or grandparents:
+If you’re invited to apply to sponsor your parents or grandparents, you must apply to become a sponsor and your parents and grandparents must apply for permanent residence.

-You should fill out and send the applications for both sponsorship and permanent residence at the same time.
+- Send the sponsorship and the permanent residence applications together at the same time

 There are four steps to apply to sponsor your parents or grandparents.